Patara (Lycia): Antiquity

 Saints Leo and Paregorius were martyred at Patara around 260 AD.

 Nicholas of Myra was born at Patara around March 15, 270 AD.

 In the 5th century AD the city was reduced in size through the construction of a strong fortification wall adjoining the Bouleuterion using stone from the nearby structures.

+Middle Ages

 Patara is mentioned among the Lycian bishoprics in the Acts of Councils (Hierocl. p.
 684).
 The Notitiae Episcopatuum mention it among the suffragans of Myra as late as the thirteenth century.

 The city remained of some importance during the Byzantine Empire as a way-point for trade and pilgrims.
-After the Seljuk Sultanate of Rum acquisition in 1211 the city declined and appears to have been deserted by 1340.
+It was sacked by the Seljuks, reconquered by the Komnenian dynasty, and later taken by the Sultanate of Rum in 1211, after which Patara declined and appears to have been deserted by 1340.

 With the demise of the bishopric as a residential see, Patara became a titular see and is included as in the Catholic Church's list of such sees.

 It was one of the four largest settlements in the Xanthos Valley and the only one open to the sea, situated 60 stadia to the southeast of the mouth of the river.